tecacm/hackregistration/docs/configuration/apps/friends.md

 - Invite with a group by friends group that shows how many of them are already invited.
 - Limitation of friends group configurable.
 - Team closed when one of their team is invited.
+- Team matchmaking pool so small teams/solos can opt in and be paired to reach four hackers.

 ## Configuration